luizfelipefb/pto22/README.md

 Now, run `gcloud init` to generate the GCP credentials needed to execute everything

-We now need to create a service account to allow us to run the code, replace the <replace_with_name> with the name for yout account
+We now need to create a service account to allow us to run the code, replace the <replace_with_name> with the name for your account

 ```bash
 export NAME=<replace_with_name>